zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SubjectGroupViewer/README.md

 display Subjects containing an array of sub-Subjects, with each sub-Subject shown on a grid.

-The Subject Group Viewer was originally created by @shaun.a.noordin on Mar 2020, for the SURVOS project.
+The Subject Group Viewer was originally created by @shaunanoordin on Mar 2020, for the SURVOS project.

 ## Features